-Goal brings you everything you need to know about Angel City FC including who they are owned by, when they will start playing, and more.
+GOAL brings you everything you need to know about Angel City FC including who it is owned by, who is on its roster and more.

 “We wanted to make sure that we brought in incredible partners who were from the soccer world, who are leaders in sport, in tech and business and entertainment because that’s really so much what our city is about.
 Each of us has our special ability to bring to the team,” said Portman.